G2mcab/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly is a scipt that display current directory contents in Long format,with user and group IDs displayed numerically, And hidden files
 6-firstdirectory is a script that creates a directory named my first directory in tmp folder.
 7-movethatfile move betty tmp to tmp/myfirstdirectory.
-8-firstdelete deltes betty from tm/myfirstdirectory
+8-firstdelete deltes betty from tmp/myfirstdirectory
+9-firstdirdeletion removes /tmp/myfirstdirectory